Forth Dimension Displays

 Forth Dimension Displays (ForthDD) is a British optoelectronics company based in Dalgety Bay, Fife, United Kingdom.
+Since January 2024 the products have been integrated into the portfolio of its parent company Kopin as Kopin Europe.

 Company overview

 Founded in 1998 as Micropix and known later as CRL Opto and CRLO Displays, ForthDD makes high resolution microdisplays and spatial light modulators (SLM).
 The microdisplays are used in near-to-eye (NTE) applications for the military training and simulation, medical imagery, virtual reality and high definition image processing industries.
 The SLMs are used for structured light projection in 3D optical metrology and 3D super resolution microscopy.
-Headquartered in Dalgety Bay, Scotland, ForthDD also operates sales offices in the United States, Germany and Japan, and a customer support office in Germany.
-Previously funded by venture capitalists, in January 2011 ForthDD was acquired by Kopin Corporation, a NASDAQ listed company based in Taunton, Massachusetts, USA.
+Previously funded by venture capitalists, in January 2011 ForthDD was acquired by Kopin Corporation, a NASDAQ listed company based in Westborough, Massachusetts, USA.

 Technology

-ForthDD's microdisplays and SLMs are based on a proprietary, high-speed, ferroelectric liquid crystal on silicon (LCOS) platform, protected by a number of patents.
-For the generation of colour and greyscale, ForthDD's microdisplays use a process called Time Domain Imaging (TDI™).
+ForthDD's microdisplays and SLMs are based on a proprietary, high-speed, reflective ferroelectric liquid crystal on silicon (LCOS) platform, protected by a number of patents.
+For the generation of colour and greyscale, the microdisplays use a process called Time Domain Imaging (TDI™).
 This process involves rendering the red, green and blue colour components which make up an image sequentially over time at high speed.
 This happens so fast that the human visual system integrates the components into a single, full colour image.
 This enables the microdisplays to use the same pixel mirror for all three colour components, and avoids the artifacts associated with sub-pixels.